isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Businesses must adhere to sector-specific requirements as stipulated below, in addition to the <a href="/safemanagement/general/">general guidelines</a>.

-Businesses may also wish to refer to MTI’s <a href="https://www.mti.gov.sg/-/media/MTI/Newsroom/Press-Releases/2020/05/MTI-Advisory-on-resumption-of-activities-from-2-June-2020.pdf" target="_blank">advisory</a> dated 19 May 2020, on the gradual resumption of business activities in phases starting from 2 June 2020.

 #### **Accounting Practices**

 Accounting practices are to comply to measures stipulated in this <a href="https://go.gov.sg/accountingpractices" target="_blank">document</a> [last updated on 26 May 20].
 You can also refer to the Institute of Singapore Chartered Accountants <a href = "https://isca.org.sg/covid-19-series/faqs/?j=538131&sfmc_sub=28753357&l=215_HTML&u=10800996&mid=7235277&jb=1" target="_blank">website</a> and the Singapore Accountancy Commission <a href = "https://www.sac.gov.sg/isca-sac-advisory-safe-management-measures-accounting-practices-post-covid-19-circuit-breaker-period" target="_blank">website</a>.